Medical Aids sometimes refuse Emergency Casualty Treatment

 Patients are treated by the doctors and other healthcare providers employed by the facility.
 Treatment can vary from a consultation (with or without a prescription), diagnostic tests like blood tests, X-rays, ECG, drip, medication and so on.
 Stitches, splinting or plaster cast of a limb etc.

-If the treatment is not related to a defined medical emergency or a PMB (Prescribed Minimum Benefit) condition and the patient is not admitted to hospital, the services rendered are deemed to be out of hospital.
+If the treatment is not related to a defined medical emergency or a PMB (Prescribed Minimum Benefit) condition and the patient is not admitted to hospital, the services rendered are deemed to be out-of-hospital.

 As such, they will be paid from your day-to-day benefits.